noiorhyun/yuexuan-recipe/README.md

 ## Acknowledgments

 - Next.js team for the amazing framework
-- MongoDB for the database solution
+- MongoDB for the database
 - All contributors who have helped shape this project

 ## Support